chinapedia/wikipedia.abstract.en/Page/Thyroid.md

 Hormone production

-Thyroid_hormone_synthesis.pngs, as seen on an individual thyroid follicular cell:[23]
+s, as seen on an individual thyroid follicular cell:[23]
 - Thyroglobulin is synthesized in the rough endoplasmic reticulum and follows the secretory pathway to enter the colloid in the lumen of the thyroid follicle by exocytosis.
 - Meanwhile, a sodium-iodide (Na/I) symporter pumps iodide (I^(−)) actively into the cell, which previously has crossed the endothelium by largely unknown mechanisms.
 - This iodide enters the follicular lumen from the cytoplasm by the transporter pendrin, in a purportedly passive manner.